NVIDIA/aistore/deploy/dev/slurm/README.md

 **The Problem**: Training jobs frequently fetch data from remote object stores (S3, GCS, etc.) or shared filesystems (Lustre, GPFS), which can become bottlenecks due to network latency and bandwidth limitations.

-**The Solution**: Deploy AIStore directly on the Slurm nodes to create a high-performance, local caching layer:
+**The Solution**: Deploy AIStore directly on the Slurm nodes to create a high-performance, fast-tier local storage layer:

 1. **Allocate resources** — Request nodes with local storage via Slurm
 2. **Deploy AIStore** — Run this deployment to spin up AIStore across all allocated nodes